 “Mid-Season” Villain Renslayer blows out of the TVA in an almost Mary Poppins-like way.
 It was weird and trite.
 She sent people to the void to die for at least as long as it took Sylvie to age from 10 to about 30.
 She was an Unforgiving Follower who kept on mission even after she found out the Time Keepers were animated puppets.
 Shes either lying or stupid because she got her instructions from them for years.
 Was Kang controlling the responses?
 She’s pretty evil and shes now (maybe) out there as a time travelling wild card.

-They make a real concerted point to show us Renslayer is merely a human variant- she’s NOT a supersoldier or anything -and if she is we already needed to know that.
+They make a real concerted point to show us Renslayer is merely a human variant- she’s NOT a supersoldier or anything -because if she is we already needed to know that.
+They seem to have to slammed the door on this pretty hard by showing shes another variant moments before though.
 So its beyond dumb she can beat up any man very very easily or fight to Loki or Sylvie – who are Asgardian and presumably BOTH Ice Giant changelings who can survive in space!
 There’s no justification for her toughness and she weighs 100 pounds and seems pretty short.
+There’s no use of interesting fighting styles to make her believable.

 On top of being badly cast as an ass kicking villain who prevails through physical force, the Renslayer character makes no sense.
 She tricks Loki easily and “Vaporizes” him.
 Her traits as a fighter are plot armor, strength completely out of all proportion to her size and being underhanded.
 Later she just tosses Mobias to the floor effortlessly, reversing his momentum despite his size and his already being moving towards her.